dhzdhd/obsidian-ssg/README.md

     - `deploy_normal.yml` - Change the value of `MD_FOLDER` on line 9 to your `.md` files directory (leave it as `.` if all the files are in your project root directory)
 3. Push changes to your remote repository
 4. Setup the site with your preferred provider
+    - Custom
+      - Use [this link](https://docs.astro.build/en/guides/deploy/) to deploy your site to your preferred provider that is not listed here (note that you should deploy the website present in the `deploy` branch)
     - Vercel
       - Login to Vercel and create a new project
       - Select your vault repository